 With an education in studio arts and art history, he has worked in a variety of creative fields including 13 years as an appraiser of modern and contemporary art.
 When he’s not working in his downtown Los Angeles studio, Robert obsesses over vintage craft books and schemes ways to make it big as a doughnut connoisseur.

-Rosalie Gale loves potatoes as much as she hates red onions and high fives.
-She and her husband, Doug, invented Shower Art - waterproof art you can hang in your shower with a suction cup - and sell them under the company name Ugly Baby.
-She also created and maintains Unanimous Craft - a website that gives you the skinny on all the best places to sell your work: craft shows, brick and mortar shops and online venues.
-In her spare time, she opened a retail store called Ugly Baby and La Ru in the historic Pike Place Market.
+Rosalie Gale makes Shower Art (waterproof art you can hang in your shower) under the name Ugly Baby.
+She is the founder of Unanimous Craft - a website where you can find places to sell your handmade and small batch work.
+In her spare time she opened a retail shop called Ugly Baby and La Ru in the historic Pike Place Market.
+She also recently acquired Monster: Art, Clothing & Gifts in Seattle's Ballard neighborhood.
+She is currently obsessed with German board games, pattern design and free-motion embroidery.